ConnorSchicht/website/README.md

 # Website
-This is the repository for my github pages website
+This is the repository for my github pages website.

-The website is my portfolio
+The website is my portfolio.